evanodell/hansard/cran-comments.md

 # Resubmission

-This is a resubmission due to web access errors being detected in CRAN checks.
-All calls to the external API have been removed from the vignette.
+This is an update that replaces deprecated tidyr functions used in data processing.

 There are no notes, warnings or errors from R CMD check.